Existence and regularity for perturbed Stokes system with critical drift: Introduction

 \begin{theorem} Let $1<q<\infty$ and $\Om$ be a bounded Lipschitz domain in $\R^n$, $n\ge 3$, with sufficiently small Lipschitz constant $L>0$ $($i.e., $L \le L_0$ where $L_0=L_0(n,q)>0)$.
 There is $\e(q,\Om)>0$ such that, if $b\in L^{n,\infty}(\Omega)^n$, $\div b=0$, and $\norm{b}_{L^{n,\infty}(\Omega)} \le \e(q,\Om)$, then for any $\GG\in L^q(\Om)^{n\times n}$, there exists a unique solution pair $u\in W^{1,q}_{0,\si}(\Omega)$ and $\pi\in L^q(\Omega)$ of \eqref{drifteq} such that $\int_\Om \pi\,dx=0$ and \EQ{ \|u\|_{ W^{1,q}(\Omega)}+\|\pi\|_{L^q(\Omega)}\le C\|\Bbb G\|_{L^q(\Omega)}. } \end{theorem}

 Theorem \ref{main2} is similar to {Proposition \ref{main1}} with the smallness directly assumed on the $L^{n,\infty}$-norm of $b$.
+Again, we may simply assume $\Om$ is a bounded $C^1$ domain.
+Theorem \ref{main2} may hold for an arbitrary bounded Lipschitz domain in dimension 3, without assuming small Lipschitz constant, but only for $q$ close to 2, if one uses Dindo\v s-Mitrea \cite[Theorem 5.6]{DinMit} instead of Theorem \ref{th:GSS}.
+We do not pursue it here.

-Again, we may simply assume $\Om$ is a bounded $C^1$ domain. {A related result is Dong \& Phan \cite[Theorem 1.9]{DongPhan}, which is concerned with \emph{non-stationary} perturbed Stokes systems.
+{A related result is Dong \& Phan \cite[Theorem 1.9]{DongPhan}, which is concerned with \emph{non-stationary} perturbed Stokes systems.
 For divergence free drift sufficiently small in BMO$^{-1}$, which is also critical, they obtain an \emph{interior} gradient estimate.
 It does not include the boundary estimate due to difficulties with the time derivative.
 In the time-independent case, the same method should work, and could be combined with the argument in Dong \& Kim \cite{DongKim} to give the boundary estimate.} For corresponding results on scalar equations with drift coefficient $b \in L^{n,\infty}$, see Kim \& Tsai \cite{KiTs}.

 Our third result, {which is the most interesting in this paper,} does not assume smallness of the drift $b$, but it only gives gradient estimates for exponent $p$ slightly larger than 2, with $p-2$ bounded above by a constant depending on the size of $b$ in $L^{n,\infty}(\Om)$.
 It is based on Caccioppoli inequality approach as in the classical work of Gehring \cite{Gehring} and Giaquinta-Modica \cite{GM79a,GM82}, which has been adapted by Kwon \cite{Kwon_1} for scalar equations with critical drifts.
 However, to bound the pressure in \eqref{drifteq} at the presence of the critical drift term, we will use Wolf's local pressure projection \cite{Wolf15,Wolf17}, which is the key new ingredient compared to \cite{Kwon_1}.
 We do not need the Lipschitz constant $L$ to be small, but we do need $L<1/2$.